microsoft/Trace/README.md

   year={2024}
 }
 ```
+## Updates

+ - **2024.10.21**    New [paper](https://arxiv.org/abs/2410.15625) by Nvidia, Stanford, Visa, & Intel applies Trace to optimize for mapper code of parallel programming.
+Trace (OptoPrime) learns code achieving 1.3X speed up under 10 minutes, compared with the code optimized by domain expert.
+ - **2024.9.25** [Trace Paper](https://arxiv.org/abs/2406.16218) is accepted to NeurIPS 2024.
+ - **2024.9.14** TextGrad is available as a Trace optimizer.

 ## Evaluation
 A previous version of Trace was tested with gpt-4-0125-preview on numerical optimization, simulated traffic control, big-bench-hard, and llf-metaworld tasks, which demonstrated good optimization performance on multiple random seeds; please see the paper for details.